gcc-mirror/gcc/gcc/config/aarch64/aarch64-sve.md

 ;; == General notes
 ;; ---- Note on the handling of big-endian SVE
 ;; ---- Description of UNSPEC_PTEST
-;;
+;; ---- Note on predicated FP arithmetic patterns and GP "strictness" ;;
 ;; == Moves
 ;; ---- Moves of single vectors